biorack/metatlas/DEVELOP.rst

 You can either copy your notebook into /work or within your notebook do :code:`%cd /work`.
 Your local copy of the metatlas git repo will be mounted at /src and $(pwd)/out on the host will be mounted at /out in the container.

+The workflow in `./notebooks/reference/Targeted.ipynb </notebooks/reference/Targeted.ipynb>`_ can
+easily be run locally through your web brower.
+In the second code block, which should be empty, you'll want to put the following:
+:code:`
+metatlas_repo_path = '/src'
+project_directory = '/out'
+experiment = '20201106_JGI-AK_PS-KM_505892_OakGall_final_QE-HF_HILICZ_USHXG01583'`

+You may also want to include a line for :code:`max_cpus` if your local docker configuration makes fewer than 4 cores available.

 Testing
 #######